nabla-c0d3/nassl/README.md

 Build
 =====

 A build script is available in ./build.py.
-It was tested on OS X Lion and will try to build OpenSSL, Zlib and nassl.
+It was tested on OS X Lion and Ubuntu 13.04 64 bits.
+The script will build Zlib, OpenSSL and nassl.

 	python build.py